anarita-viseu/Business-Cases-with-Data-Science/README.md

 ## Case 3: Demand Forecasting
-The challenge is a monthly sales forecast based on real data from a Siemens business unit in Germany.
+Monthly sales forecast based on real data from a Siemens business unit in Germany.

 Business area:
 - Selected product groups of one Business Unit of Siemens' Smart Infrastructure Division